How Do You Use Neem Oil On Houseplants?

 More on How Neem Works on Plant Pests

-Rather than outright killing the bugs which ingest it, Azadirachtin arrests their development, causes infertility, and will slowly starve the pest.
+Rather than outright killing the bugs that ingest it, Azadirachtin arrests their development, causes infertility, and will slowly starve the pest.

 Once the infestation is gone, you can provide your plant with preventative treatments every 3 weeks to help it stay healthy.